i0dev/ChunkBusters/README.md

   Chunk_Buster_Craft_Enabled: true
   #This is to enable/disable the ChunkBuster item glowing in your inventory.
   Chunk_Buster_Item_Glow_Enabled: true
+  #This is to enable/disable the ChunkBuster particle, sound & lightning effects when placing a ChunkBuster
+  Chunk_Buster_Effects_Enabled: true
   #This is the material type that the ChunkBuster is.
   Chunk_Buster_Item_Material: ENDER_PORTAL_FRAME